 We had a very busy summer, but school is back in now.
-It’s time to get back on schedule to keep everyone on track.
+It's time to get back on schedule to keep everyone on track.
 As a parent, one of the things that I worry about is my kids maintaining a balanced lifestyle.
 In this age of tech and social media it is easy to get caught up in the “always on” lifestyle… always checking social media, always checking email, always taking pictures.
 Google realizes that this is not always healthy for families.
-Google’s digital wellbeing initiative can help your family keep a healthy balance of online and IRL (in real life) time.
+Whether you are looking to help your family unplug, or looking for Android parental controls, Google's digital wellbeing initiative can help your family keep a healthy balance of online and IRL (in real life) time.

 My girls are 16 and my boys are 13.
 This means that they have grown up being connected.
 They are used to smartphones, laptops, tablets, and now smart home devices.
 This means that at any time, anywhere they can be connected.
 This is very different than when I was their age.
 To have fun we had to actually go outside and play.
 We rode bikes, played games, went to the park, or played with toys.
 Kids don't do this enough now.

 Digital Wellbeing can help by encouraging us to unplug more often.
 Tools to help are built-in to products such as Android, Google Assistant, Gmail, Family Link, and YouTube.

 I spend a lot of time in my Gmail.
 For me, email is money!
 However, it's easy to miss important emails, get caught up in newsletters, and file things away to deal with later and then forget!
 Because of this I can end up spending a lot of time catching up with email.
 Gmail includes several tools that can help.
 I recently started using the Snooze feature which I love!
 I can snooze an email to a later time to pop up at the top of my inbox so that I don't forget to act on it.